-In order to work on Paper # 2, students will similarly discuss the main concepts learned between the 3rd and the 28th of February.
+In order to work on Paper # 2, students will similarly discuss the main concepts learned between February 11 and March 9.
 Students will have the option to attend any of the conference presentations and/or sessions related to the subject matter and that will take place at UT Austin this semester.
 Location and additional information will be announced soon.